KongBoje/get_things_done_with_python/README.md

     * [17-Intro to Pandas.ipynb](notebooks/17-Intro to Pandas.ipynb)

   * Friday, 10 March, 2017

+    * Introduction to graphs and the PageRank Algorithm

   * Wednesday, 15 March, 2017

     * Presentation of group results